 We do research and curate photography exhibitions.
 Starting in 2018, we have already organized more than a dozen solo and group exhibitions focusing on topics of migration, identity and experimentation within the photographic medium.
 Since then, we have managed to bring more than 20 Eastern European artists to Berlin and present their projects to audiences here as part of events such as Berlin Gallery Weekend, Month of Photography, Berlin Photo Week and our own gallery shows.

 In our online shop we provide a platform for the discovery and acquisition of collectible artworks and photobooks.
 All prints are limited edition and printed on museum quality fine art papers.
 Through purchasing any of the artworks in our online shop or otherwise exhibited, you support the photographer directly with 51% of each purchase going directly to the artist.

 EEP Berlin is completely self-financed.
 If you wish to support us in our mission you can make a direct donation through our paypal.
 Any amount, however small, will be highly appreciated and will be invested in our exhibitions and the eep Magazine.
 Thank you!

-Maya Hristova is the founder and curator of EEP and Editor-In-Chief of the eep Magazine.
-She has finished her studies in Photography at the Ostkreuzschule in Berlin with Prof. Ute Mahler in 2014 and has since then worked as an independent curator and photographer.
+Maya Hristova is the founder of EEP and Editor-In-Chief of the eep Magazine.
+She has finished her studies in Photography at the Ostkreuzschule in Berlin with Prof. Ute Mahler in 2014 and has since then worked as an independent curator, researcher and photographer.

 Ekaterina Shuvchinskaia is our art director.
 She is a Berlin-based designer with an academic background in Fine Arts and Visual Communication with degrees from Central Saint Martins and London College of Communication.